 - A system is in place to capture all suspected patient safety incidents close to the time where patients may have come to harm (including 'near misses').
 This must be via an electronic system eg Datix. - There are also additional practices to capture as comprehensively as possible all morbidity and mortality associated with endoscopy and to disseminate learning to endoscopy users (nurses, gastroenterologists and surgeons).
-Services need to have ongoing processes in place to identify any patient who is unexpectedly admitted to a hospital within 8 days of an endoscopy or who have died within 30 days of a procedure.
-This can be done via coding but must be sent to the endoscopy department monthly to be assessed the majority of admissions and deaths after endoscopy will not have any direct relationship with the procedures but may provide useful learning on decision making and the futility of procedures in high risk patients.
+Services need to have ongoing processes in place to identify any patient who is unexpectedly readmitted to a hospital or who have died shortly after a procedure.
+The majority of admissions and deaths after endoscopy will not have any direct relationship with the procedures but may provide useful learning on decision making and the futility of procedures in high-risk patients.
 JAG recognises that this is challenging and there is no single mechanism to do this in the UK as the various healthcare providers have different IT systems that may not readily interact.
-Patients may present with later complications at a different service to where they had their endoscopy but a process should be in place to capture this where feasible eg patients taking a copy of their report with them when they attend another hospital and them informing the service where the procedure was undertaken. - This clinical incident reporting and assessment of morbidity and mortality need to feed into EUG (or similar meetings where endoscopy staff are present) and not just into more distant corporate meetings.
+Patients may present with later complications at a different service to where they had their endoscopy, but a process should be in place to capture this where feasible eg patients taking a copy of their report with them when they attend another hospital and them informing the service where the procedure was undertaken. - This clinical incident reporting and assessment of morbidity and mortality need to feed into EUG (or similar meetings where endoscopy staff are present) and not just into more distant corporate meetings.
 Adverse event monitoring and safety issues (ISREE) should be a standard agenda item at each meeting. - All patient safety incidents should be recorded, for example on Datix.
 The endoscopy clinical lead should select those that need a root cause analysis (based on their nature, severity and frequency) and who should undertake this.
 The analysis should determine any 'lessons learnt' which are then minuted at meetings with action plans. - The outcomes may need to be conveyed to relevant management to facilitate action eg staffing.
 There is also a duty of candour to the patient to inform them in a timely manner that a patient safety incident has been recorded and that an assessment has taken place. - Each service should have a nominated safety lead.
 This can be the clinical or governance lead but should have an identified role to promote safe and share learning from both local and national safety lessons.
 They should work both within the endoscopy service and report to the local governance and safety team within the host organisation.